Modern Slavery Policy

 What is the purpose of this policy?

-Whilst Gilchrist Connell is not currently required to comply with the reporting requirements under the Modern Slavery Act 2018 (Cth) we wholeheartedly support the principles of internationally recognised human rights standards (United Nations Universal Declaration of Human Rights and the International Labour Organisation Declaration on Fundamental Principles and Rights at Work) and will not tolerate any exploitation, servitude, child labour, forced labour, human trafficking, debt bondage, slavery like practices, forced marriage and deceptive recruiting for labour or services.
+Gilchrist Connell wholeheartedly support the principles of internationally recognised human rights standards (United Nations Universal Declaration of Human Rights and the International Labour Organisation Declaration on Fundamental Principles and Rights at Work) and will not tolerate any exploitation, servitude, child labour, forced labour, human trafficking, debt bondage, slavery like practices, forced marriage and deceptive recruiting for labour or services.

 This policy supports our commitment to continually seek to limit risks of modern slavery practices in our business and supply chain.